 - CC unavailable in serving PLMN.

 - Start of interception with an established IMS session.

+- IRI Only RTP Packet.

 The encapsulated SIP message xIRI is generated and delivered to the MDF2 when the IRI-POI in the IMS Signalling Function detects that a SIP message is received from, or sent to, a target or processed on behalf of a target at the IMS Signalling Function.